IRicTheCoder/ViktorsDiskoveries/.github/ISSUE_TEMPLATE/slime_suggestion.md

 ---
 name: Slime Suggestion
-about: Suggest a slime for this project that
+about: Suggest a slime for this project
 title: ''
 labels: Suggestion
 assignees: ''